Scouting: Scout method

-The Scout method is the principal method by which the Scouting organizations, boy and girl, operate their units.
-WOSM describes Scouting as "a voluntary nonpolitical educational movement for young people open to all without distinction of origin, race or creed, in accordance with the purpose, principles and method conceived by the Founder".
+The Scout method is the principal method by which Scout organizations and Scouts, operate their units.
+One description of the Scout Movement is: "a voluntary nonpolitical educational movement for young people open to all without distinction of origin, race or creed, in accordance with the purpose, principles and method conceived by the Founder".
 It is the goal of Scouting "to contribute to the development of young people in achieving their full physical, intellectual, social and spiritual potentials as individuals, as responsible citizens and as members of their local, national and international communities."

-The principles of Scouting describe a code of behavior for all members, and characterize the movement.
+Scout principles describe a code of behaviour for all members and characterize the Scout Movement.
 The Scout method is a progressive system designed to achieve these goals, comprising seven elements: law and promise, learning by doing, team system, symbolic framework, personal progression, nature, and adult support.
 While community service is a major element of both the WOSM and WAGGGS programs, WAGGGS includes it as an extra element of the Scout method: service in the community.

-The Scout Law and Promise embody the joint values of the Scouting movement worldwide, and bind all Scouting associations together.
+The Scout Law and Promise embody the values of the Scout movement and bind all Scouts together.
 The emphasis on "learning by doing" provides experiences and hands-on orientation as a practical method of learning and building self-confidence.
 Small groups build unity, camaraderie, and a close-knit fraternal atmosphere.
 These experiences, along with an emphasis on trustworthiness and personal honor, help to develop responsibility, character, self-reliance, self-confidence, reliability, and readiness; which eventually lead to collaboration and leadership.
 A program with a variety of progressive and attractive activities expands a Scout's horizon and bonds the Scout even more to the group.
 Activities and games provide an enjoyable way to develop skills such as dexterity.
 In an outdoor setting, they also provide contact with the natural environment.

-Since the birth of Scouting, Scouts worldwide have taken a Scout Promise to live up to ideals of the movement, and subscribe to the Scout Law.
+Since the origins of the Scout Movement, Scouts have taken a Scout Promise to live up to ideals of the movement, and subscribe to the Scout Law.
 The form of the promise and laws have varied slightly by country and over time, but must fulfil the requirements of the WOSM to qualify a National Scout Association for membership.

-The Scout Motto, 'Be Prepared', has been used in various languages by millions of Scouts since 1907.
-Less well-known is the Scout Slogan, 'Do a good turn daily'.
+The Scout Motto, "Be Prepared", has been used in various languages by millions of Scouts since 1907.
+Less well-known is the Scout Slogan, "Do a good turn daily".